 Commercial Property Insurance

-Commercial property insurance helps businesses, including farms and ranches, pay to repair or replace buildings and other property damaged or destroyed because of fire, storm, or other things covered by your policy.
+Commercial property insurance helps businesses, including farms and ranches, pay to repair or replace buildings and other property damaged or destroyed because of fire, storm, or other incidents covered by the owner’s policy.
 It also pays to replace stolen or lost property.
 Business owners can buy commercial property insurance regardless of whether they own, rent, or lease a building.

 If you rent or lease a building, consider tenant coverage that will insure your on-premises property, including machinery, furniture, and merchandise.
 A building owner’s policy doesn’t usually cover the contents of the building that belong to you.
 The cost of tenant coverage is usually less than building coverage because the policy only covers contents.